Skip to main content

 Text Pattern Scanner | Web Document Scanner

-The Scanbot SDK provides the ability to perform text recognition directly on the Camera frames.
-As the result of scanning, the user gets the raw text that was extracted from the frame.
+The Scanbot SDK provides the ability to perform text recognition directly on the camera frames, and the result of scanning is the raw text that was extracted from the frame.

 Configuration

-• containerId – The id of the containing HTML element where the Data Scanner will be initialized.
-Required
+• containerId – The id of the containing HTML element where your scanner view will be initialized.

 • videoConstraints – The desired video resolution.
 Optional, defaults to 1920x1080